kyma-project/telemetry-manager/docs/contributor/arch/007-log-pipeline-otlp-output.md

 ## Consequences

 Kyma users will have the flexibility to choose between Fluent Bit and OTel Collector-based outputs, enabling a gradual transition.
-The controller must be able to handle configurations and resource management for both FluentBit and OTel Collector.
+The controller must be able to handle configurations and resource management for both Fluent Bit and OTel Collector.
 It's crucial to ensure that, in scenarios involving multiple pipelines, only one output type can be selected to maintain consistency and simplicity in the system.
 That can be ensured by a validating webhook.